johnpeart/dept-of-bad-ideas/_posts/2019-01-30-be-our-guest.md

 ---
 layout: post
 title: "Be a guest on the Department of Bad Ideas"
-excerpt: "If you can come up with bonkers solutions to silly problems, then you can be a guest on the Department of Bad Ideas."
+description: "If you can come up with bonkers solutions to silly problems, then you can be a guest on the Department of Bad Ideas."
 ---

 At it's most simple, the Department of Bad Ideas is a gameshow.
 That means that, for every episode, we need contestants.